sagarmude7/BookXchanger/README.md

 > - We can improve our project by adding different colleges, and then filter books according to college.
 > - Further we want to add a recommendation system which will suggest the books according to his previous searches.
 > - We also want to integrate Google Maps API so that buyers can get the exact location of the seller.
-> - Further we can work on our UI to improve user experience.
+> - Further we can work on our UI to improve the user experience.

 ## What we have learn from this project

 1. Sagar Mude -
    This is the first big project that I have been working on.
-Before starting the project I have a MERN tutorial but not implemented those concepts in real-life projects.
+Before starting the project I have done a MERN tutorial but not implemented those concepts in real-life projects.
 But while doing this project I got a hands-on experiment of every tech stack that we have used.
 While solving the errors I got to know new things which help me afterward.
 I have also learned a new styling technique.

 2. Vedant Mondkar -
    This project has helped me a lot to implement most of the MERN stack operations.
-Also some additional tricks i have learned thorugh my mentor & team mates.
-Learned about a lot node modules and implemented the.
+Also some additional tricks I have learned through my mentor & teammates.
+Learned a lot of node modules and implemented them.
 Fixing the bugs was always challenging, but we have successfully fixed them.
 I am very glad!

 3. Vishal Dange -
-   This is the first project I have worked on which will be used in real life.In this Bookxchanger Project , I learnt to apply all the theoey learnt about web developement.Also,    how to make use of libraries and add more features to the website.
+   This is the first project I have worked on which will be used in real life.
+In this Bookxchanger Project, I learned to apply all the theories learned about web development.
+Also,    how to make use of libraries and add more features to the website.

 4. Mohak Chandani -
    BookXchanger was my first project in the field of web development.
 This project has helped me to learn all the core concepts to build a web application using the MERN stack.

 5. Shashank Pagrut -
    This was my first group project.
-Through this project I was able to implement the core concepts of MERN stack into a web application.
-My mentor and team-mates also helped me    to learn new tricks.
+Through this project, I was able to implement the core concepts of the MERN stack into a web application.
+My mentor and teammates also helped me to learn new tricks.

 6. Vedant Mankar -